-5 Unexpected Places Asbestos Might Show Up
+5 Unexpected Places Asbestos Might Hide | Upper Restoration

 Asbestos, once hailed as a miracle material for its fire-resistant properties, has become a significant concern for homeowners due to its potential health risks.
 While many are aware of common asbestos sources like old insulation or floor tiles, there are several unexpected places where this hazardous material might be lurking.
 As property restoration experts, we’ve encountered asbestos in various surprising locations.
 Here are five unexpected places where asbestos might be present in your home.